p2p-org/polkadot_monitoring_service/README.md

 * Simple support
 * Administrators area(group chat)

+### What administrators can do
+* Enable/Disable accounts
+* Participate in support conversation with client.
+Even can text to any client thgrough bot.
+* Destroy grafana instance
+* Subscribtions control for each client.
+(In future)

 ## Metrics
 * `polkadot_staking_currentEra`(chain) Current era
 * `polkadot_staking_eraProgress`(chain) Era progress in percents
 * `polkadot_staking_totalPoints`(chain) Amount of points earned by whole network